 There is much confusion surrounding O’Neill coats of arms and who owns them some say they were created in Tudor times at the behest of the English to create Irish Earls whatever the case they are claimed by different branches of the O’Neills.

-We as a clan respect and recognize all O’Neill coats of arms but decided to create a crest that all O’Neill could claim as their own, there is some argument as to which was the original hand left or right we know in the end Turlough and Hugh were using the right hand as their seal but we decided to go with the more ancient and pre christen left hand we believe as the clan O’Neill we have the right to do this and it sets us apart from the many organization who now use the red hand as their symbol.
+We as a clan respect and recognize all O’Neill coats of arms but decided to create a crest that all O’Neills, Neills, Neales, Neals and all the many spellings could claim as their own, there is some argument as to which was the original hand left or right we know in the end Turlough and Hugh were using the right hand as their seal but we decided to go with the more ancient and pre christen left hand we believe as the clan O’Neill we have the right to do this and it sets us apart from the many organization who now use the red hand as their symbol.

 The Chief of the O’Neill clan was always titled The O’Neill we believe that title should be left in the past with the great men who bore the title with honour.
 We see ourselves as guardians of our clan history, culture and costumes we therefore decided the people who would represent the O’Neill clan would be a governing body, they would serve a three year term and be elected and re-elected to their office.

-The O’Neill clan has never been this strong for 400 years we are growing and ask every O’Neill out there who are proud of their name and heritage to come and play their part you can just simply be an O’Neill rep for your area and touch base with the committee from time to time with events coming up in 2015 and 2016 we need all the help we can get.
+The O’Neill clan has never been this strong for 400 years we are growing and ask every O’Neill out there who are proud of their name and heritage to come and play their part you can just simply be an O’Neill rep for your area and touch base with the committee from time to time.